vokal/vip/README.md

 - `/etc/vip/application.pem`
 - `/etc/vip/application.key`

-By default, `vip` will also response to HTTP/2 requests; however, some mobile clients have incomplete implementations and may fail.
+By default, `vip` will also respond to HTTP/2 requests; however, some mobile clients have incomplete implementations and may fail.
 You can turn off HTTP/2 support by setting `DISABLE_HTTP2` to `True`.

 ## Cloudfront